exercism/c/docs/CONTRIBUTING.md

 We keep track of bugs, enhancements and support requests in the repository using GitHub [issues](https://github.com/exercism/c/issues).

-For higher-level discussions about the project as a whole check out the issues in the [discussions](https://github.com/exercism/discussions/issues) repository.
+For higher-level discussions about the project as a whole, check out the issues in the [discussions](https://github.com/exercism/discussions/issues) repository.

 ### Good First Patch

-We're trying to label issues with "good first patch" if we think that these can be solved without too much context about exercism.io's codebase or functionality.
+We're trying to label issues with "good first patch" if we think that these can be solved without too much context about Exercism's codebase or functionality.
 To find them, you can do a [search](https://github.com/exercism/c/good-first-patch).

 ## Pull Requests

-It would be awesome if you follow this [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.
+It would be awesome if you follow these [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.

 Pull requests should be focused on a single, issue or change.
-We welcome changes to code style and wording, please open a separate PR for these changes if possible.
+We welcome changes to code style and wording but please open a separate PR for these changes if possible.
 Please open an issue before creating a PR that makes significant (breaking) changes to an existing exercise or makes changes across many exercises.
 It is best to discuss these changes before doing the work.

 If your change is to an exercise you can run the CI scripts before submitting the pull request, or they will be automatically run after, as described in [Continuous Integration & Tests](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md#continuous-integration--tests)